emshine/Python/README.md

   ## String:
    * String is enclosed in double quotes g= "hello".
 ## List:
-  Lists are used to store multiple items in a single variable.Lists are created using square brackets.List items are ordered, changeable, and allow duplicate values.
+  * Lists are used to store multiple items in a single variable.Lists are created using square brackets.
+  * List items are ordered, changeable, and allow duplicate values.
-  List items are indexed, the first item has index [0], the second item has index [1] etc.Negative indexing means start from the end -1 refers to the last item, -2       refers to the second last item etc.
+  * List items are indexed, the first item has index [0], the second item has index [1] etc.Negative indexing means start from the end -1 refers to the last item, -2       refers to the second last item etc.
   Example:
-    ```Python
+    ```
     thislist = ["apple", 17, ["cherry",20]]
     print(thislist)
    ```
   * To change a range of list values.
     Example:
-    ``` Python
+    ```
      thislist = ["apple", "banana", "cherry", "orange", "kiwi", "mango"]
      thislist[1:3]=["cherry","kiwi"]
     ```
- * #### Functions used in Lists:
+  * ## Functions used in Lists:
      ```
       * len() - To find the length of the list.ex: len(thislist)
       * list() - It is used to convert a set or any to list.